 What Smart Pipeline Management Actually Looks Like

 More importantly, it nudges the right person at the right time.
-A lead goes quiet for three days after getting a rate quote?
+A borrower goes quiet for three days after getting a rate quote?
 The system flags that.
 A deal has been sitting in underwriting review for five days without movement?
 The system surfaces it.
 An applicant opened the estimate three times but never filled out the second page?
 The system alerts someone to figure out what the obstacle is.

 Behavioral Signals That Matter